The Matching Engine Decision

 Every marketplace team building on tokenized assets eventually faces the same inflection point: should we build our own trade matching engine, or integrate an existing solution?
 The answer depends on where you sit on two axes -- how unique your matching requirements are, and how much engineering capacity you can afford to divert from your core product.

 For bilateral matching (simple buyer-seller order books), commodity solutions exist.
 But the moment your marketplace deals in unique or semi-fungible assets -- NFTs, gaming items, collectibles, tokenized real-world assets -- the matching problem becomes harder.
-You are no longer matching identical units on price; you are searching for coordinated trades across a directed preference graph, where every node has idiosyncratic wants and every edge represents a subjective valuation.
+You are no longer matching identical units on price; you are helping users trade from what they own into what they want.
 That is a fundamentally different class of problem.

 The True Cost of Building Custom

 Engineering leaders routinely underestimate the total cost of building a matching engine for coordinated trade discovery.
-The initial prototype feels deceptively simple: model preferences as a graph, search for viable trades, return results.
+The initial prototype feels deceptively simple: ingest inventory, ingest wants, search for viable trades, return results.
 A senior engineer might produce a working demo in two weeks.
 But the distance between a demo and a production system is where budgets break.

 Timeline runs long.
-Graph-based trade discovery implementation takes months.
+Marketplace-wide trade discovery implementation takes months.
 The scoring and ranking pipeline takes more months.
 Settlement coordination and failure handling consume the rest.
-Edge cases -- graph mutations during discovery, concurrent requests, recomputation under load -- are discovered only in production, which means the first year after launch is spent firefighting rather than building marketplace features.
+Edge cases -- inventory changing during discovery, concurrent requests, and heavy load -- are often discovered only in production, which means the first year after launch is spent firefighting rather than building marketplace features.

 Maintenance never stops.
 A matching engine is not a build-once component.
-Graphs evolve as user populations change.
-Discovery needs tuning as inventory profiles shift.
-Performance degrades nonlinearly as graph density increases.
-You need dedicated engineers who understand both graph theory and distributed systems.
+User populations change, inventory profiles shift, and performance has to hold as marketplace activity grows.
+You need dedicated engineers who understand both trading systems and distributed systems.
 These engineers are expensive and difficult to retain when the core business is a marketplace, not an infrastructure company.

 The Hidden Opportunity Cost